MERRY CHRISTMAS: VOYAGE OF THE DAMNED

 Her words hung between them, and the Doctor looked out over the Plas.
 Jack was well and truly gone.

 "He's right, you know," the Doctor announced, meaning Jack, Rose assumed.
 He closed his hand around whatever he was holding, then put an arm around her shoulder.
-"It's Christmas day," he said cheerily, hugging her.
+"And, it's Christmas day," he said cheerily, hugging her.
 "Time to wake up and go to your mum's."

-Memories flashed past her eyes quickly, quicker than she could comprehend them.
-Waking up.
+Memories flashed past her eyes quickly, golden light encircling her.
+Rose Tyler's true past flooded over her, quicker than she could comprehend it, but each piece of her found its place and finished her.
+She was waking up.
 Eating chips.
 Laughing with Mickey Smith.
 Arguing with mum.
 Catching the bus.
 The word 'run'.
 The Doctor, as he'd previously been.
 The Doctor, as he was now.
 Daleks.
 Living Plastic.
 Cybermen.
 The words 'Bad Wolf', chasing her, everywhere.

 She felt dizzy.